Dehghanni/Teofl/Writing.md

 **First**

-First, the passage says that … The lecturer, in addition, **corroborates** /supports/reinforces the claim by adding that …
+First, the passage says that … The lecturer, in addition, **corroborates** /supports/reinforces the claim by adding that … and finds the reason brought up by the author perfectly cogent.

 **Second**